Normally, I would say that my favorite plant is my Black-eyed Susan vine, but lately I’ve been having an affair with my Limelight hydrangea.

 How do I find these guys?

-Their name is Hydrangea paniculata ‘Limelight’ (common name Panicle hydrangea)- just check with your local nursery person to see if they sell them in your area or you can buy them online at Amazon.
+Their name is Hydrangea paniculata ‘Limelight’ (common name Panicle hydrangea)- just check with your local nursery to see if they sell them in your area or you can buy them online at Amazon.

 6-8 foot tall, so just a little shorter than Bigfoot.

 Golly, that all depends where you live.
 They are hardy in zones – 3a- 9b and you can go to the USDA Plant Hardiness Zone Map to figure out your zone.

 Glad you asked.
 They bloom on new wood, which is another way of saying new growth.